 Time for a snack break!
 The recipe in this State Journal is based on Montana's most popular wild berry, the huckleberry.
 We didn't have huckleberries, so we made ours with blackberries, raspberries, and blueberries.
 Delicious!

-I checked, and you can buy huckleberries from Amazon.
+I checked, and you can buy huckleberries from Amazon (affiliate link).
 The price though - yikes!!!
 Fortunately, we've had huckleberries multiple times before, otherwise I would have been tempted to buy some just to say I'd tried them!

 After our milkshakes, we did a map activity about Montana's Dinosaur Trail and learned about the fossils at each of the museums highlighted.
 Then we read about the famous events that happened in Montana.
 I was fascinated to learn Loma, Montana is the site of the most extreme weather change ever recorded.
 On January 15, 1972, the temperature rose from -54° F to 49° F!
 I can't even wrap my head around that!